ecmwf/climetlab/docs/contributing/intro.rst

 Overview
 ========

-Climetlab provides a common place to share code used in the Weather and Climate community to do preprocess data, plot it, and include additional tools, especially for machine leaning purposes.
+CliMetLab provides a common place to share code used in the Weather and Climate community to do preprocess data, plot it, and include additional tools, especially for machine leaning purposes.
-In order to avoid rewriting the same code over and over, consider distributing it, the design of Climetlab allows to do this with plugins.
+In order to avoid rewriting the same code over and over, consider distributing it, the design of CliMetLab allows to do this with plugins.

 Target audience
 ------------------------
-This **Contributing** part of the Climetlab documentation describes how to create plugins (or yaml files) to add data and functionalities to climetlab.
+This **Contributing** part of the CliMetLab documentation describes how to create plugins (or yaml files) to add data and functionalities to CliMetLab.
 The target audience are the plugin maintainers/developers.

-If you are using climetlab and plugins developed by others, you may prefer reading the **User Guide** of this documentation.
+If you are using CliMetLab and plugins developed by others, you may prefer reading the **User Guide** of this documentation.

-If you are willing to develop further climetlab or if you way to achieve something that is not possible with the current plugin framework, please refer to the **Reference** part of this documentation, which is targeting climetlab developers.
+If you are willing to develop further CliMetLab or if you way to achieve something that is not possible with the current plugin framework, please refer to the **Reference** part of this documentation, which is targeting CliMetLab developers.

 How do I share my code ?
 ------------------------
-Depending on what your code does, it can be integrated in climetlab differently either as a dataset or a source or a reader or a driver (TODO driver or plotdriver?).
+Depending on what your code does, it can be integrated in CliMetLab differently either as a dataset or a source or a reader or a driver (TODO driver or plotdriver?).

 - A new :doc:`dataset <contributing/datasets>`  is the most common case, where you share code to access a curated set data with specific helper functions and you want to help other people to access it with